-You might have noticed how people sometimes nod their heads quickly before they interrupt a speaker and then, after interrupting, eagerly make their own point.
+You might have noticed how people sometimes nod their heads quickly before they interrupt a speaker.
+After interrupting, they eagerly make their own point.

-When non-verbal signals contradict verbal messages you should always prefer the former because they cannot be easily manipulated and so are more likely to be true.
+When non-verbal signals contradict the verbal messages, you should always prefer the former.
+It’s because non-verbal signals cannot be easily manipulated and so are more likely to be true.

 The head tilt